edepauw/lomkit-rest-api-nuxt-sdk/README.md

 const response = await productsResource.remove([1, 2]);
 ```

-## Roadmap

--   [x] Add support for multiple API clients
--   [x] Implement token handling via cookies
--   [ ] Add tests for the SDK with Vitest
--   [ ] Add components for input fields and forms for easier resource management
--   [ ] Add components for displaying resources in lists and tables
--   [ ] Read details from the API to use validation rules in components
--   [ ] Improve error handling and logging

 ## Contributions

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/edepauw/lomkit-rest-client).